SoftWiser-group/NeSy-without-Shortcuts/README.md

 - We also provide baseline methods in MNIST task, one can refer to `/mnist_exp/baselines` for more details.

-- Our another work (see paper Softened Symbol Grounding for Neuro-symbolic Systems) can also avoid the shortcuts, but do not need to additionally define the dual variable.
+- Our another work (["Softened Symbol Grounding for Neuro-symbolic Systems"](https://github.com/SoftWiser-group/Soften-NeSy-learning)) can also avoid the shortcuts, but do not need to additionally define the dual variable.